 Real estate is one of my most favorite verticals to work in.
 Granted, HGTV is the *only* TV channel that I watch, but I genuinely feel like it’s an exciting time to be using social media to sell real estate.

-I work with home builders as well as real estate agents.
-In my area, I see very few real estate agents and home builders using social media at all, and most of those who do aren’t executing it well.
+I work with home builders, real estate agents, and mortgage brokers.
+In my area, I see very few real estate agents, home builders, and mortgage brokers using social media at all, and most of those who do aren’t executing it well.

-The lack of poor execution by real estate agents and home builders, coupled with the fact that lots of people L-O-V-E touring homes for sale, means it’s a fabulous time to establish and grow your brand presence on your social media platforms of choice.
+The lack of poor execution by most, coupled with the fact that lots of people L-O-V-E touring homes for sale, means it’s a fabulous time to establish and grow your brand presence on your social media platforms of choice because you will be able to stand out from the crowd.

 This blog post is going to highlight 6 specific types of Facebook posts that I use for my real estate and home builder clients to help them sell homes they have for sale.